fdeblasio/pokeemerald-expansion/README.md

     - Tera Blast
     - Tera Starstorm

-- The following moves/abilities show the correct power both in battle and on the summary screen:
+- The following moves/abilities/other effects show the correct power both in battle and on the summary screen:
     - Eruption/Water Spout/Dragon Energy
     - Return
     - Frustration